THIS EVENT IS SOLD OUT

 Update: David A. Robertson was originally scheduled to attend in-person, and will now be attending virtually.

 There are perennial books beloved to teachers and students alike.
 How do we begin to amalgamate new classics; books that have caught millions of imaginations and continue to be go-to reads for youth?
 Three authors at the top of their game explore just that.
 They’ll speak about their new books, and the importance of broadening our school reading lists to ensure that both traditional and contemporary books of influence are accessible to young minds across the country.
 You’ll leave with great suggestions for your next favourite classroom choice.
 Hear from perennial bestselling author Cherie Dimaline (Hunting by Stars, sequel to The Marrow Thieves); David A. Robertson (The Great Bear); and Robin Stevenson (When You Get the Chance).

 Cherie Dimaline (appearing virtually)

-David A. Robertson (appearing in-person)
+David A. Robertson (appearing virtually)

 Robin Stevenson (appearing in-person)